kosli-dev/cli/docs.merkely.com/content/getting_started/report_artifact.md

   # name of the docker image to build, replace with the name
   # that will contain your dockerhub id
   IMAGE: ewelinawilkosz/github-k8s-demo
-  # merkely variables - will be picked up by commands
+  # kosli variables - will be picked up by commands
   MERKELY_OWNER: demo
   MERKELY_PIPELINE: github-k8s-demo
   MERKELY_ENVIRONMENT: github-k8s-test